cyverse/irods-adm/coding-standards-bash.md

 The implementation should be self documenting as much as reasonably possible.
 Implementation comments can reduce understandability.
 When reading code, a comment causes a mental context switch, interrupting the reader.
-Comments run the risk of become out of date as the code evolves.
+Also, comments run the risk of become out of date as the code evolves.
 A comment that is inconsistent with the code is worse than useless.
-With this said, sometimes the implementation is not obvious, and a short, explanatory comment should lead the difficult section of code.
+With this said, sometimes the implementation is not obvious, and a short, explanatory comment should precede the difficult section of code.

 ## Feature Usage